 You can mess things up terribly by texting so it’s best to avoid it if at all possible if you are trying to get your ex back.
 In fact, simply not doing it can cause your ex to come back to you.

 In person interaction is what you want, only after you have allowed them to come to you.
 But so many of my clients have already read my articles yet break “the rules” anyway so I’m doing what I can to help you make good choices most of the time to minimize the damage and keep your chances of getting your ex back alive.

 1. You have a voice.
 It’s their perception of you and how they read your text.
 It’s how your ex hears your texts in their head.
-In person, you can change that perception.
+In person, you have more control over that perception.
 You can be more playful, lighthearted, fun, and confident with the help of voice inflection, eye contact, and body language.
-But because your ex could possibly have negative memories, thoughts, and perceptions of you at the moment, your ex will read your texts in that voice until you are able to change their perception of you in person.
+But because your ex could possibly have negative memories, thoughts, and perceptions of you right now, your ex will read your texts with influence from that negative voice until you are able to change their perception of you in person.

 For example: If you are a man and you have been behaving in weak, non-masculine, and needy ways, she will read your text in that voice.
 It’s not impossible to show your masculine strength in texts, but it is much more difficult than in person.
 Neediness is not attractive when women show it either when trying to get an ex back.
 Which brings us to the next problem that texting an ex can bring.

 2. The awkwardness of texting brings out anxiety and neediness.
 We all have lives outside of our phones, though we use our phones to enhance our lives.
 Many times we get busy, distracted, or are showing courtesy to someone we are having lunch with by putting our phones down for a time (if you are not, you should be!).
 That period of time when we don’t text back immediately can come across to the person on the other end of the text as us being uninterested in them.
 Or if it comes across to your ex as too soon of a response, it could seem too eager.